 Digital Object Identifier (DOI)

 Wang, Qiang; Zhang, Li; Lynn, Bert C.; and Rymond, Brian C., "A BBP-Mud2p Heterodimer Mediates Branchpoint Recognition and Influences Splicing Substrate Abundance in Budding Yeast" (2008).
 Biology Faculty Publications.
-Paper 66.
+66.